ugr-sail/sinergym/docs/source/pages/rewards.rst

                                                                             'range_comfort_summer': (23.0, 26.0),
                                                                             'energy_weight': 0.1})

+.. note:: By default, reward class will return the reward value and the terms used in its calculation.
+          This terms will be added to info dict in environment automatically.

 .. warning:: When specifying a different reward with `gym.make` than the
              default environment ID, it is very important to set the `reward_kwargs` that are required and therefore do not have a default value.